-Obviously the Christian market is huge, almost as big as pop, yet it seems the doors are less open for new Christian artists than in any other genre.
+The Christian market is huge, almost as big as pop, yet it seems the doors are less open for new Christian artists than in any other genre.

 The top two reasons for that are:

 In spite of those points, make no mistake, Christian artists and record labels do want hit songs, they just rarely will accept song submissions directly from songwriters.
-They generally turn to the catalogs of Christian music publishers, but even they tend to be restrictive toward unpublished songwriters, they use staff writers or turn to pre=screened songs from songpluggers.
+They generally turn to the catalogs of Christian music publishers, but even they tend to be somewhat restrictive toward unpublished songwriters, they use staff writers or turn to pre-screened songs from songpluggers.

 That makes finding a path to get your potential hit songs to a specific Christian artist, or any Christian artist time consuming and difficult.

 If you are feeling frustrated by trying to market your Christian songs it may be time to try a professional song plugging service.
-For a monthly fee ranging from about $60 per month up to about $500 per month, plugger will market your work to their contacts.
+For a monthly fee ranging from about $60 per month up to about $500 per month, a plugger will market your work to their contacts.

 The questions, “How Do I Get My Songs Published?” and “How Can I Get My Songs Heard?” are echoed sooner or later by nearly every songwriter serious about marketing their work.

 As opportunities exponentially increase for song placement each year, ironically it’s getting more difficult to get the decision makers listen to new music.

 At one time the major label record companies, television networks and movie companies were the only games in town.
 Now there are numerous venues: cable TV shows, song libraries, Pandora, You Tube and many other places in need of music.